Detect osteoporosis before a fracture even happens

-Medicare Part B (Medical Insurance) covers this test, which helps to see if you’re at risk to broken bones, once every 24 months (more often if medically necessary) for people who meet the criteria below.
-Medicare only covers this test when it’s ordered by a doctor or other qualified provider.
+Medicare Part B (Medical Insurance) covers this test, for broken bones, once every 24 months (more often if medically necessary) for people who meet the criteria below.
+Medicare only covers this test when it's ordered by a doctor or other qualified provider.

 Who is eligible for coverage?

 All qualified people with Part B who are at risk for osteoporosis and meet one or more of these conditions: